-MPIO_DIRECT_READ and MPIO_DIRECT_WRITE are supported under Linux for local XFS filesystems in SGI MPT version 1.6.1 and beyond.
+MPIO\DIRECT\READ and MPIO\DIRECT\WRITE are supported under Linux for local XFS filesystems in SGI MPT version 1.6.1 and beyond.

 MPI provides the MPI-2 standard MPI I/O functions that provide file read and write capabilities.
 A number of environment variables are available to tune MPI I/O performance.
-See the mpi_io(3) man page for a description of these environment variables.
+See the $mpi\io(3)$ man page for a description of these environment variables.

-Performance tuning for MPI applications is described in more detail in Chapter 6 of the Message Passing Toolkit (MPT) User's Guide.
+Performance tuning for MPI applications is described in more detail in the Message Passing Toolkit (MPT) User's Guide.